All Episodes

 And I think as that kind of thing happens over and over again, it cannot help but set a tone.

-Although in this particular case, I don't think it required Obama in any of his behavior.
+Although, in this particular case, I don't think it required Obama and any of his behavior.

 I think this was a script that you could have written in any of the last 30 years.

-Uh I mean, I think wasn't there, didn't we hear something yesterday, the day before, that there were even going to be protests if there was an indictment.
+I think, wasn't there, didn't we hear something yesterday, the day before, that there were even going to be protests if there was an indictment.

-And he even, yeah, we had a soundbite yesterday, some new Black Panther guest.
+And even, yeah, we had a soundbite yesterday.

 And we had John Lewis, the esteemed member of Congress from Georgia, saying that this was Selma.